Real people. Real stories.

 Chris was diagnosed with pancreatic cancer in 2013.
 With a positive outlook and a focus on the things that are important she copes well with living with this disease.

-In September 2018, Melbourne mum Helen MacGregror's life was turned upside down when she was diagnosed with pancreatic cancer.
-Despite her challenges, Helen is a strong advocate for other patients and passionate about raising the profile of pancreatic cancer in the hope to accelerate research for the disease.
+In September 2018, Melbourne mum Helen MacGregror’s life was turned upside down when she was diagnosed with pancreatic cancer.
+In the years since her diagnosis before her passing in March 2021, Helen became a strong advocate for other patients and was passionate about raising the profile of pancreatic cancer in the hope to accelerate research for the disease.

 John Rowe was diagnosed with cholangiocarcinoma cancer of the Bile Duct after visiting his GP for heartburn pain.
 He knew something was wrong, but would never have guessed it would change his life forever.